bjssacademy/advanced-tdd/chapter04/chapter04.md

 In this case, it feels like starting with Arrange - 'how do we get started' is useful.

 The Arrange step is where we set up our production code under test to be ready to Act.
 We configure and create software components.
 We _wire up_ components that need to work as a group.
 We get ready to make the component Act - actual do the behaviour we care about.

+Decide on a _case by case basis_ whether you should start with arrange, act or assert.

+## Coding the Arrange section

 To make our arrange for TestPlacesShip, we know that everything will start from creating an empty grid to place our ship on.